NatanFS/PinterestClone/README.md

     python3 manage.py tests
     ```

-Now, your backend project is running! :)
+Now, your backend project is running at http://localhost:8000/! :)